Recently we bought two leather couches.

 He had a scratching post but it seemed that the couches were a bit of a scratching magnet.

+He made a dash for the new couch and dug those claws in, resulting in holes in the leather.
 Our response was immediate but over the next few weeks it became a major problem.

 Even if we could keep him off the couches during the day he could do whatever he wanted to in the middle of the night.